zuiko21/minimOS/architecture.md

 NMIs should preserve that too for total **transparency**

 Some hardware may make this area **protected** from other processes.
 Even on 65xx architectures,***bank-switching** the zero-page and stack* areas will yield a similar effect, while greatly improving **multitasking** performance.

+## Application format

+To be done.

+### Relocatable format

+Although **not yes implemented** as of 2018-06-05, a *relocatable format* has been thought of.
+In a similar way as already described for *dynamic drivers*, the most reasonable way could be adding a **list of offsets** where the *generic* addresses are referenced, then upon load time adding the base address to them.
+In order to avoid problems with *fake zero-page* references, these generic addresses may start at **$8000**, similarly to dynamic driver generic accesses to $4000 and beyond.
+The relocation algorithm has been already described there.

 ## The LOWRAM option